 How much does it cost?

 We will charge the standard rate, in full, to classify pornographic game content and ancillary games.
-We will charge 75% of the standard rate for an assessment of linear content in video games for a Determination of Suitability.
+Details of fees for Determinations of Suitability are available here.